Reduce Emissions Through Sustainable Aviation Fuels

 To overcome the limitation of physical SAF availability at airports, procurement teams are increasingly opting to purchase Sustainable Aviation Fuel certificates (SAFc).
 These certificates operate on a book-and-claim model, involving a financial transaction linked to the environmental attributes of the fuel.
 This approach allows airlines to actively support sustainability initiatives without the obligatory physical integration of SAF in every flight.
 The flexibility offered by SAFc plays a significant role in driving the overall market demand for sustainable aviation fuels.

-Understanding the book-and-claim model:
+Understand the book-and-claim model:

 The “book-and-claim” model is a system used in the SAFc market to track and trade the environmental attributes associated with the production of renewable fuels.
 It is similar to the system used for renewable electricity, where consumers can buy renewable energy certificates (RECs) to support the generation of green power, even if they do not receive the actual electricity from renewable sources.